Do you need a home construction loan?

 “The lender sends an inspector out to examine the work and approve the request.
 Then, a portion of the loan can be wired or transferred to your bank account.”

 There are three main types of construction loans:

 - A construction-to-permanent loan finances the construction costs as well as the finished home.
 It converts from an initial adjustable-rate construction loan to a fixed-rate, permanent mortgage loan once the work is complete

 - A construction-only loan is a short-term adjustable-rate loan used only to complete the building of your home.
-Once that occurs, this loan either needs to be paid off in full or refinanced into a mortgage loan
+Once that occurs, this loan either needs to be paid off in full or refinanced into a mortgage loan for permanent financing

 - An owner-builder loan is for homeowners who also want to act as the general contractor for their own project.
 “These loans can be less expensive and offer lower rates than the other two options.
 But lenders often see them as a very high risk, so they may be harder to obtain,” says Gevurtz.
 You generally have to be a professional contractor to get one

 As with a mortgage, you’ll want to explore all your financing options, and compare offers from a few different lenders.

 The right type of construction loan for you will depend on your finances, your timeline, and who can offer you the best interest rate for your situation.

 It can be more difficult to qualify for a construction loan than a traditional mortgage.

 “It will depend on your financial strength as a borrower, your plans and specs for the project, your project budget, and what you plan to do with the home once it’s finished,” explains Robert Withers of M1 Capital Corp.